dgerabagi/data-curation-environment/flattened_repo.md

 - **Description:** A tracking document for the large number of feedback items and tasks from Cycle 157, used to manage the backlog for subsequent cycles.
 - **Tags:** bugs, tracking, issues, backlog, cycle 157

+### A63.
+DCE - Cycle 158 - Task Tracker
+- **Description:** A tracking document for the large number of feedback items and tasks from Cycle 158, used to manage the backlog for subsequent cycles.
+- **Tags:** bugs, tracking, issues, backlog, cycle 158

 ### A71.
 Sample M0 Prompt.md
 - **Description:** An example of a fully-formed `prompt.md` file generated by the Cycle 0 onboarding experience.
 - **Tags:** example, cycle 0, onboarding, prompt

+### A72.
+DCE - README for Artifacts
+- **Description:** The content for the `README.md` file that is automatically created in a new project's `src/Artifacts` directory, explaining the purpose of the extension and the artifact-driven workflow.
+- **Tags:** documentation, onboarding, readme, source of truth

 ### A200.
 Cycle Log
 - **Description:** A log of all development cycles for historical reference and context.